Rm-lee/PObox/README.md

 npm run build
 ```

-- The resulting executables will be created in the **dist/** directory.
+- The resulting executables will be created in the `dist/` directory.
-  On linux this will create an appimage and snap image.
+  On linux this will create an appimage and snap package.

 #